 And view job status:

-One can also view individual ansible tasks.
+One can also view individual Ansible tasks.

-- IT-Conductor utilizes on-premises gateways as jump-servers alleviating the need to login remotely
+- IT-Conductor utilizes on-premises gateways as jump servers alleviating the need to log in remotely

 - IT-Conductor layer of security is enforced to ensure the role-based access and attribution of executed activities

-- IT-Conductor process graphical design, orchestration and scheduling capabilities are fully integrated
+- IT-Conductor process graphical design, orchestration, and scheduling capabilities are fully integrated

 - Ansible task log recording is available through IT-Conductor native UI/automated delivery over email